aydiny/mitsui-commodity-price-prediction/README.md

 - Volatility measures

 ### Feature Selection
-- Top 300 out of the 1000 features were selected at the first stage
+- Top 300 out of the 1000 features were selected at the first stage using Mutual Information
 - Random Forest regressor implemented using the 300 features
 - Top 100 out of the 300 were selected (based in feature importance) as ultimate fetures for LSTM